 Many cleansers can’t break down the heavy oils in makeup, especially in creamy foundations or waterproof formulas.
-So you need to start with a cleansing oil or a micellar water—both effectively dissolve makeup oils.
+So you need to start with cleansing oil or micellar water—both effectively dissolve makeup oils.
 Follow with your regular face wash (or a second swipe of micellar water) to cleanse your skin, Gohara says.

 The potent acne wash that worked when you were a teen can backfire on you as an adult because mature skin is drier and more sensitive, says New York City dermatologist Melissa K. Levin, M.D.
 A gentle gel-based or foam formula removes excess oil without stripping your skin.
-Use a separate product (like retinol or salicylic acid treatment) to unclog pores and prevent breakouts.
+Use a different product (like retinol or salicylic acid treatment) to unclog pores and prevent breakouts.

 Keep a multitasking cleansing bar in the shower.
 As long as it’s gentle (not a deodorant soap), you can use it on your face and body.
 “A moisturizing bar is ideal for anyone who doesn’t have any major complexion concerns and just wants to wash and go,” Gohara says.
-As inexpensive skincare products go, this one's a no-brainer.

 Regular exfoliation removes dead skin cells and improves the penetration of other skincare products, Levin says.
 Just don’t overdo it.
 Choose a product with small, uniform scrubbing particles like sugar or natural jojoba beads, and use once a week instead of your regular cleanser.